 A consumer is a king in the business environment.
 Thus, you have to begin with the end-user and work your way backward.
 That means you have to understand customers’ needs, thus produce a product they are interested in.
 After that, the customer will ask the foodservice operator to avail that product

-The second step is to build demand with the foodservice operator by ensuring that your product will improve their offerings.
+The second step is to build demand with the foodservice operator by ensuring that your product will improve its offerings.
 That means that your product helps them compete with their rivals in the market.
 Thus, it should be new, better, different, and consumers should like it.

 The last step is to engage the distributors after ascertaining that there is enough demand.
 Foodservice operators will only use products delivered to them by distributors.
 The reason is that they can’t buy directly from a manufacturer or grower and have the bulk quantity shipped to them.